MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/failed-messages-and-errorcollection-objects.md

 ---
 description: "Learn more about: Failed Messages and ErrorCollection Objects"
-title: "Failed Messages and ErrorCollection Objects | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Failed Messages and ErrorCollection Objects" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "failed messages, ErrorCollection objects"
-  - "ErrorCollection objects"
-ms.assetid: 8a2ff3b5-d7a0-4595-8b74-3133e9e3a821
-caps.latest.revision: 5
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Failed Messages and ErrorCollection Objects
 In addition to decorating a failed message with promoted properties, Microsoft [!INCLUDE[A4SWIFT_CurrentVersion_FirstRef](../../includes/a4swift-currentversion-firstref-md.md)] publishes the failed message to the MessageBox database with an additional message *part*, called **ErrorSegment**.
 This error part contains XML representing an **ErrorCollection** object.
 The A4SWIFT disassembler populates the **ErrorCollection** object during each stage of message processing (parsing, XML validation, and Business Rule Engine (BRE) validation).